 This home, compared to even modest homes of our time, is not even up to American middle class neighborhoods.

-What is more worth weighing is whether this man and family of the eighteenth century, compared with another man and family in our twenty first century, flourished and lived a happy life, in spite of the house they lived in..
+What is more worth weighing is whether this man and family of the eighteenth century, compared with another man and family of our twenty first century, flourished and lived a happy life.

 I’m walking, minding my business, on a cloudless day.

-My next precaution is to take an umbrella on my sightseeing jaunts.
+My next precaution is to take an umbrella on my jaunts.

-All they have to do is look down and make sure no one is below before they empty their buckets and move their brooms.
+All they have to do is look down and make sure no one is below before they empty their buckets.

-That’s common courtesy, but, i guess, you don’t have to worry about good manners when you live on the top floor.
+That’s common courtesy, but you don’t have to have courtesy when you live on the top floor.

-When you live upstairs, it gets easier to forget to look out for those below you.
+When you live upstairs, it gets easy to forget those below you.